 As a result of the classification as noncurrent asset held for sale, the Company ceased to account for the properties as investment properties effective June 30, 2021 and carried such properties at the lower of its carrying amount and fair value less costs to sell.
-No impairment loss was recognized for the years ended June 30, 2022 and 2021 as a result of such classification (see Note 8).
+No impairment loss was recognized for the years ended June 30, 2023 and 2022 as a result of such classification (see Note 8).

-In May and June 2022, the Company issued authority to sell to certain brokers to perform all efforts in connection with the sale of the Quezon City dacion properties to prospective buyers.
-As of June 30, 2022 and October 10, 2022, negotiations with interested buyers are ongoing.
+In May and June 2022, the Company issued to certain brokers an authority to sell and to perform all efforts in connection with the sale of the Quezon City dacion properties to prospective buyers.